 Before we dive into the shoulder workouts and equipment, here are a few workout tips to keep in mind:

-- Warm your muscles up with a light weight before commencing your routine.
+- Warm your muscles up with a light set of dumbbells or weights before commencing your routine.

 - Always practice safety.
 Muscle or tendon tears are real and they are painful, so don’t bite off more than you can chew and take it light if you’re just getting started.